My name is Noah Potter. I’m psychedelic policy consultant.

 In May 1993 I joined the psychedelic legalization movement when I learned about ibogaine.

-In October 2000 I started practicing law (but I’m not giving legal advice on this site and the fact that you’re here doesn’t make me your lawyer).
+In October 2000 I started practicing law (but I’m not giving legal advice on this site).

 In April 2008 I organized and presented the first public discussion of the New York City Police Department’s practice of arresting multiple thousands of young men of color for possession of cannabis in amounts that have been decriminalized since the 1970s at a rate disproportionate to arrests in the white population.